zcash/lightwallet-protocol/README.md

 ## Rationale
 Before the creation of this repository, copies of wallet RPCs `.proto` files would exist in several repositories across the Zcash ecosystem.
-This posed a challenge for protocol developers, wallet maintainers and infrastructure providers who would have to look up for the _Ad Hoc_ canonical files for their own use and changes would be hard to propagate and communicate.
+This posed a challenge for protocol developers, wallet maintainers, and infrastructure providers who would have to look up the _Ad Hoc_ canonical files for their own use and changes would be hard to propagate and communicate.

 This repository IS NOT a specification of the Zcash Light Client protocol.
 The Zcash Light Client